wing-puah/thegeekwing-jekyll/README.md

 # The Geek Wing jekyll

-Shifting my blog from Wordpress to Jekyll.
+Personal blog build with Jekyll.